Parameter selection and optimization of a computational network model of blood flow in single-ventricle patients: Methods

 \subsection{Network generation}

-A labeled directed graph is generated for each patient using in-house algorithms \cite{Colebank19,Colebank21} to extract vessel radii and lengths from the VMTK output.
+A labeled directed graph is generated for each patient using in-house algorithms \cite{Colebank19,Colebank21}, extracting vessel radii and lengths from the VMTK output.
 The centerlines are defined as edges, containing $x,y,z$ coordinates along the centerline, and junctions as nodes.
-Vessel radii are specified at each $x,y,z$ coordinate of an edge from the radius of the maximally inscribed sphere.
+Vessel radii are specified at each point along an edge from the radius of the maximally inscribed sphere.
 The vessel length is calculated as the sum of the Euclidean distances between the $x,y, \text{ and } z$ coordinates.
-Nodes shared between edges spanning more than one vessel are called "junction nodes."
+Nodes shared between edges spanning more than one vessel are called ``junction nodes.''
 Terminal vessels are defined as those with no further branching.
 A connectivity matrix is used to specify how vessels connect to each other in the network.
 For example, in Figure \ref{fig:network}, vessel 1 (the ascending aorta) forms a junction with vessel 2 (the aortic arch) and vessel 3 (the innominate artery).

-The generated network is a tree (it has one input and multiple outputs).
+The generated network is a tree.
 The tree has a natural direction since flow moves from the heart towards the peripheral vasculature.
-As a result, the network is represented by a labeled directed graph, where labels include the vessel radii and lengths.
-The directed graph generated from the images is adjusted in order to move junctions to the barycenter and determine representative vessel radii.
+The network is represented by a labeled directed graph, where labels include the vessel radii and lengths.
+The directed graph generated from the images is adjusted to move junctions to the barycenter and determine representative vessel radii.
 This adjustment is done using an in-house recursive algorithm \cite{BartoloLaPole2023}.

-The network is extended beyond the imaged region to ensure predicted hemodynamics have the appropriate wave reflections \cite{LaPole2022}.
-In total, $17$ vessels are included in the network, with 9 created from the imaged region.
-Allometric scaling \cite{Pennati2000} is performed on vessel dimensions outside the imaged region and is based on values obtained from the literature \cite{Olufsen2001}.
+\hot{The network is extended beyond the imaged region, extending terminal vessels to include one additional bifurcation to capture wave reflections in model predictions \cite{LaPole2022}.} In total, $17$ vessels are included in the network, with 9 created from the imaged region.
+Allometric scaling \cite{Pennati2000} is performed on vessel dimensions outside the imaged region.
+We scale values obtained from the literature \cite{Olufsen2001} as